Firstly, Chitkul was not on my mind 🤔when I arrived in Kinnaur Valley.

 3. Nag Temple

-*One more advice from a Local – Stay away from the dogs of Chitkul because if you are not going to give biscuits to dogs, they will bite you and the hospital is very far from there.
+*One more advice from a Local – Stay away from the dogs of Chitkul Village because if you are not going to give biscuits to dogs, they will bite you and the hospital is very far from there ( Exact words the local spoke to me ).

 4. Durga Maa temple

-Durga Maa temple opens every day at sharp 9a.m. and you can take the blessings and spend some time in the open surrounding’s.
+Durga Maa temple opens every day at a sharp 9 a.m. and you can take the blessings and spend some time in the open surrounding’s.

 5. Walk in the village